Norfolk Screen acknowledges the endorsement and support of our partners, friends and sponsors to date:

 CAMA works with film & TV productions providing secure storage, asset management software and sustainability services.

 Their unique online storage solution can save your production valuable time and money, as well as reducing waste.
 Locate your assets from your desk and they can be back on set within 24 hours.
-CAMA are also experts at reusing or recycling your sets, props and costumes in a seamless and thorough way, thereby supporting sustainability in film & TV.
-Find out more here.
+CAMA are also experts at reusing or recycling your sets, props and costumes in a seamless and thorough way, thereby supporting sustainability in film and TV.

 Friends of Norfolk Screen

 The BFI is the UK’s lead organisation for film, television and the moving image.
-It is a distributor of National Lottery funding and a cultural and education charity that:
+It is a distributor of National Lottery funding and a cultural and educational charity that:

 – Curates and presents the greatest international public programme of world cinema for audiences; in cinemas, at festivals and online